Chiaration/Landing-Page/README.md

 Skills: HTML, CSS, Flexbox, Git

 Homepage Main Photo:
-Dog Family - Photo by Eddie Galaxy from Pexels
+\nDog Family - Photo by Eddie Galaxy from Pexels
-French Bulldog - Photo by Martin Dufosset from Pexels Beagle - Photo by Marliese Streefland on Unsplash Golden Retriever - Photo by Helena Lopes from Pexels
+\nFrench Bulldog - Photo by Martin Dufosset from Pexels
+\nBeagle - Photo by Marliese Streefland on Unsplash
+\nGolden Retriever - Photo by Helena Lopes from Pexels